-In some cases, travelers entering Mexico by land may not be asked to present a passport or other official identification, but they will certainly need to present one upon their return to their home country, so it is vital to ensure you have your passport with you before crossing the border into Mexico, or you could face some hassles when it's time to return home.
+In some cases, travelers entering Mexico by land may not be required to present a passport or other official identification, but they will certainly need to present one upon their return to their home country, so it is vital to ensure you have your passport with you before crossing the border into Mexico, or you could face some hassles when it's time to return home.

 Exceptions and Special Cases

 There are a few exceptions to the passport requirement for travel to Mexico.

-Passports for Children:: The passport requirement is waived in some cases for minors, notably, school groups that are traveling together.
+Passports for Children: The passport requirement is waived in some cases for minors, notably, school groups that are traveling together over land.
 Sometimes young people may also be required to present a letter from their parents giving them the authorization to travel.
 Find out more about travel documents for kids.

 Permanent Residents of the US: Document requirements for lawful permanent residents of the United States did not change under the WHTI (Western Hemisphere Travel Initiative, originally implemented in 2007).
-Permanent residents must present their I-551 Permanent Resident Card when entering the United States.
-A passport is not required to enter the US, but you may need one to enter Mexico, depending on your nationality.
+Permanent residents must present their I-551 Permanent Resident Card when re-entering the United States.

-Several years ago, citizens of the United States and Canada could travel to Mexico without a passport, but with the implementation of the Western Hemisphere Travel Initiative (WHTI) that the United States government began implementing in 2004 with the goal of strengthening border security, the passport requirement came into effect for travelers within the different countries that make up North America.
+Up until 2007, citizens of the United States and Canada could travel to Mexico without a passport, but with the implementation of the WHTI, part of the Intelligence Reform and Terrorism Prevention Act of 2004 (IRTPA), the passport requirement came into effect for travelers within the different countries that make up North America.
 With this initiative, passport requirements were phased in gradually depending on the mode of transportation used to enter and exit the country.

 - Travel by air: In January 2007 the US Western Hemisphere Travel Initiative (WHTI) required all travelers entering or re-entering the United States by air to present a passport.